The Top 10 Video Marketing Benefits

 Furthermore, 59% of senior execs agree that if text and video are available on the same topic on the same page, they would prefer to watch the video.

-They’re not the only ones, though: 72% of people would rather use video to learn about a product or service, according to HubSpot.
+However, they’re not the only ones: 72% of people would rather use video to learn about a product or service, according to HubSpot.

 Find out how tech company Miovision achieved 4x higher open rates and hockey stick growth by adopting video in their marketing strategy.